lit/lit.dev/packages/lit-dev-content/site/docs/components/styles.md

 ## Adding styles to your component {#add-styles}

-You define scoped styles in the static `styles` property using the tagged template literal `css` function.
+You define scoped styles in the static `styles` class field using the tagged template literal `css` function.
 Defining styles this way results in the most optimal performance:

 {% playground-example "docs/components/style/basic" "my-element.ts" %}

 The styles you add to your component are _scoped_ using shadow DOM.
 For a quick overview, see [Shadow DOM](#shadow-dom).

-The value of the static `styles` property can be:
+The value of the static `styles` class field can be:

 *   A single tagged template literal.